department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can set up an accredited representative or a VSO to work on your behalf in 1 of 3 ways. <br>
+You'll need to either go through eBenefits or fill out a form and mail it in.

-**Choose one of these ways:**
+**Choose one of these ways get set up:**

 - Use eBenefits to let us know you’ll be working with a representative or to change your current representation. <br> [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/manage/representative).